-We love a quick fix — life’s bandaids for personal improvement.
+We love a quick fix or a swift upgrade— life’s bandaids for personal improvement.
 And when it comes to our appearance, we are particularly susceptible to purchasing things that promise to be the holy grail of beauty and attractiveness, like a magical potion or a wonder-garment.
 But in reality, these heavily marketed faux-panaceas can put more of a strain on your finances than a spring in your step.

 Fortunately, many of the most effective, scientifically-proven ways to boost your appearance aren’t things you buy or wear, and most cost little or nothing.
 But like all good things in life, they aren’t completely “free”: they do require habitual consciousness and mindful discipline.
 Here are six ways to improve your look, while powerfully transforming the way you’re perceived by others.